MarcusMiss/MMEcletic/README.md

 # MMEcletic

-A small Swift-framework to ease some coding-tasks
+A small Swift-framework to ease some coding-tasks.